MonaLon/steganography/README.md

 4. I have memories of having a talking shed.
 What was its name?

+> "John (a shed) said that "A ship in harbor is safe  but that is not what ships are built for."
+But what, I ask, are habors built for?", PuppyLeash.png (peep the typo!)

+John.

 5. Could anyone have seen the bitcoin boom coming?

 6. For as long as I can remember, I’ve been nervous when I’m near a merry-go-round if I have a bottle of water with me.
 Why is that?